joeweaver/agent_based_biofilm_drift/README.md

 snakemake --profile slurm --latency-wait 60 --rerun-incomplete
 ```

-We highly suggest running within a tmux environment or other mechanism which allows snakemake to persist after logging out.
+We highly suggest running within a `tmux` environment or use a similar mechanism which allows snakemake to persist after logging out.

 The most important result is `sweep_colony_outcomes.csv` which is generated in the `results/<NxN_spacing>_default_mu_ks_yield_conc` folder for each kinetic sweep.
 These results summarize the runs and are the files stored on OSF.io and downloaded by the analysis script.